 Phillippa began specialising in prisoner’s rights in the early 1990s when this was a little known area of law.
 She was involved in most of the leading House of Lords cases extending the scope of prisoners’ rights, particularly the rights of indeterminate sentence prisoners.
 She undertakes all aspects of prison law, be they Parole Board hearings, where she has recently represented Learco Chimdamo in relation to his recall to prison, or complex judicial reviews.

 Phillippa is Chair of the Mental Disability Advocacy Centre, a small charity which takes strategic litigation to promote the rights of the learning disabled and persons suffering from mental ill-health.

-Phillippa accepts instructions under the Bar Council Standard Contractual Terms, details of which can be found here.
+Phillippa is regulated by the Bar Standards Board and accepts instructions under Standard Contractual Terms, details of which can be found here.

 Phillippa is committed to protecting and respecting your privacy.
 In order to provide legal services to her clients, including advice and representation services, Phillippa needs to collect and hold personal data.
 This includes her clients’ personal data and the personal data of others who feature in the matters in respect of which she is instructed.
 To read Phillippa’s privacy notice in full, please see here.

 She is identified in three practice areas by Chambers & Partners (administrative and public law; civil liberties and police law) where she is described as “one of the leading lawyers of her generation, who presents issues beautifully and is a blistering advocate” (2017).